asclouddev/cosmos_db_connect/README.md

 ## 2.0 File Structure

 - **create-document.yaml**: Azure Pipeline to execute the creation of a document in a collection.
-- **list-documents.yaml**: Azure Pipeline to execute the get the list of a documents in a collection.
+- **list-documents.yaml**: Azure Pipeline to get the list of a documents in a collection.
 - **cosmos_db_create_document**: Folder with the scripts, execution and inizializer.
   - initialization_script.ps1: It collects the data it receives from the pipeline and transforms it to send it as environment variables to be used in the create_cosmos_document.py script.
   - create_cosmos_document.py: Script to authenticate against the database and create a document in the collection.